Flynn500/dubious/README.md

 Rounded output: variance: 19.9, mean: 15, q(0.05): 7.7

 ---
 The core idea behind Dubious is lazy uncertainty propagation.
-We don't calculate approximations at each step, instead we build a graph of operations applied to uncertain values, and traverse it upon sampling.
+We build a graph of operations applied to uncertain values, and traverse it upon sampling.
 You can construct complex expressions from uncertain inputs in a simple and readable manner, and evaluate the result using Monte Carlo simulations.

 By default, distributions are assumed to be independent.
 We can correlate two uncertain objects using `a.corr(b,rho)`, implemented via Gaussian copula (see notes for details).